When getting a better job depends on your diploma, you’ll be looking for the fastest way to get a GED.

 Then, take a few practice tests, and if you pass these, you may congratulate yourself!

 If you’ve passed the practice tests, it’s getting time to sign up for the official GED Ready® test.
 This official test will tell you if you are ready for the real GED test or if you need more training and in what subject areas.

 This GED Ready practice test costs you $6.99 per subject field.
 You need to register at GED.com to be able to buy this test.

 When you’ve passed the GED Ready practice test, you can schedule this GED test.

 You can take one of the four GED subtests (modules) at a time.
-You can use the website GED.com again for finding a GED test center in your area and you can choose a date.
+You can use the website GED.com again to find a GED test center in your area, and you can choose a date.

 While you’re getting ready for testing, keep practicing and refining your Blueprint.